rsaggio87/LeaveOutTwoWay/README.md

 the firm effects onto a bunch of observable characteristics. "lincom_KSS" provides the valid standard errors associated with this regression.

-See the documentation inside the function "lincom_KSS" for further details.
+See the function `codes/lincom_KSS` and `example_testing` for a set of different scenarios where one would be interested in using the function "lincom_KSS".

 # History of Updates